eyalabraham/new-xt-bios/README.md

 ## Floppy drives and hard drive emulation
 An IDE interface implemented with a 8255 PPI is used to interface with a CF card.
 The BIOS emulates two floppy drives and a hard drive on a single CF card.
 Floppy A can have up to four images selectable via DIP switches 7 and 8, which allows user to emulate floppy disk changes.
 The images of the floppies are saved on a PC, and written to the CF card into specific locations using Linux 'dd'.

-## INT 10h register mapping
+## INT 10h register mapping and video card emulation
 Resource [BIOS 10h calls](http://stanislavs.org/helppc/int_10.html)
-Register usage mapping of implemented BIOS functions:
+Register usage mapping for implemented BIOS functions for the [video card emulation project on GitHub](https://github.com/eyalabraham/vga-rpi):

 | call      | function                                              |  AL    | BH     |BL     |CH     |CL     |DH     |DL      |
 |-----------|-------------------------------------------------------|--------|--------|-------|-------|-------|-------|--------|